How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 Common allergens:

-• medicines (especially external);
+• medications(especially external);

-• perfumery and cosmetics, household chemicals;
+• perfumes and cosmetics, household chemicals;

 • metal objects made of nickel, lead, cobalt;